 Professor John Lennox

-Professor John Lennox is Professor of Mathematics (Emeritus) at the University of Oxford, Associate Fellow of the Saïd Business School, University of Oxford, and Emeritus Fellow and Pastoral Adviser of Green Templeton College.
+Professor John Lennox is Professor of Mathematics (Emeritus) at the University of Oxford, Emeritus Fellow, Green Templeton College and Associate Fellow, Saïd Business School.

 He studied at the Royal School Armagh, Northern Ireland, and was Exhibitioner and Senior Scholar at Emmanuel College, Cambridge University, from which he took his MA, MMath and PhD.
 He was a Senior Alexander Von Humboldt Fellow at the Universities of Würzburg and Freiburg in Germany.
 Professor Lennox worked for many years in the Mathematics Institute at the University of Wales in Cardiff and was awarded a DSc for his research.
 He also holds an MA and DPhil from Oxford University, and an MA in Bioethics from the University of Surrey.